basepom/duplicate-finder-maven-plugin/docs/Home.md

 ## Requirements

-The plugins requires Apache Maven 3.x.x and Java 6 or better.
+The plugins requires Apache Maven 3.x.x.

+Any version up to 1.2.0 will run with Java 6 or better.
+Starting with version 1.2.0, Java 7 or better is _required!_

 ## Goals